deadlykam/CodeOptPro/README.md

   - **e.** _Log_ - Here the logs for the _Variable Creator_ will be shown.
   - **f.** _Path_ - This is the path or folder location where the new variable will be created.
 You can updated this path as well.
 Follow the instructions in _b._ to see how to update path.
   - **g.** _Create Variable_ - This button will create the new variable type.
 Remember to give a name to the variable otherwise this button will **NOT** be visible.
 Also the name of the button _Create Variable_ will change with the variable type selected so that you will know what type you are creating.

+#### TimerCountdown:
+Added a timer interface that handles everything timer related blue print.
+Used it to create countdown timer called [TimerCountdown](https://github.com/deadlykam/CodeOptPro/blob/7799362173cf57412db51a058df00c29ec26d2a9/CodeOptPro/Assets/KamranWali/CodeOptPro/Scripts/Timers/TimerCountdown.cs).
+The script does as the name suggests which is it count downs to 0.
+This timer also calculates the normal value for the count down which may help later to sync up some other logic or features of yours.

+To use _TimerCountdown_ you must first call the method _void StartSetup(float)_ in the Start or StartAdv methods.
+The float value it takes in is in seconds which means 1f = 1s.
+Then in the Update method you must call _void UpdateTimer(float)_ method for the count down to happen.
+The float value here determines how fast the count down will happen so 1 is normal speed, higher than 1 means countdown will be faster and less than 1 means countdown will happen slower. _void UpdateTimer(float)_ also has Time.deltaTime being calculated so no need to calculate that.
+I have commented all the methods for the timer.
+If you want to know what each method does then please read all the comments for the method in [ITimer](https://github.com/deadlykam/CodeOptPro/blob/7799362173cf57412db51a058df00c29ec26d2a9/CodeOptPro/Assets/KamranWali/CodeOptPro/Scripts/Timers/ITimer.cs).
 ***
 ## Developer
 I tried to keep the development process for the developers as simple as possible.
 So if you want to modify CodeOptPro then I will try my best to explain how to.